wjgilmore/todoparrot/readme.md

 Finally, fire up the PHP development server (`php artisan serve`) or navigate to the appropriate Homestead URL and play around with the application!

 I'm still working on the unit tests however several are already in place.
+If you'd like to run the tests you should first create a test database and then assign that name to the `phpunit.xml` `DB_DATABASE` environment variable.
 You can run them by executing the following command from the project root directory:

     $ vendor/bin/phpunit